Eresea/FrontEnd-Dev-Test/README.md

 ## Goal

-Build a small Angular.js app that uses the provided json-server.
+Build a small Angular app that uses the provided json-server.
 The application is meant to display a unique web page acting as a form to register DualSun’s installations made by third party installers.

 ## Context